Kirkpatrick Model of Training Evaluation

 - Individual interview with each participant.

-Example of the Kirkpatrick model evaluation level 1
+Example of the Kirkpatrick Model of Training Evaluation, level 1

 With this example you will be able to analyse the Kirkpatrick Model of feedback more easily: